Changissnz/nu_merchant_principal/README.md

 by <ins>relying on its own autonomy of resources and capabilities</ins>.
-Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities' utility, but gridlock, by this game's definition, will prevent their out-performing.
-There can be intersection (sharing) of control (autonomy) between members of a group with respect to resources or capabilities, at the expense of simplicity.
+Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities' utility, but gridlock will prevent their outperforming, by this game's definition.
+There can be intersection (sharing) of control (autonomy) between members of a group with respect to resources or capabilities, at the expense of administrative simplicity.
 The objective of at least one of the entities in a gridlock is "subversion" of the gridlock arrangement.
 Generally, "subversion" can be achieved by an entity outperforming or, antithetically, undermining another to such an extent that the other's performance falls short by some measures that would have ensured the preservation of the gridlock arrangement.
+The full achievement of subversion disintegrates the conservative force behind gridlock, thereby enabling at least one of the entities in the group to achieve their original interest.

 The below diagram illustrates the connective arrangement in a gridlock of the five entities of group D, in this